Firstset/validator-swarm/README.md

 ## Features

+- Deploy validators:
-- Deploy validators: Create and deploy new validator keys to the validator client and CSM
+  - Create and deploy new validator keys to the validator client and CSM
+  - Register a new CSM Node Operator if needed
+  - Duplicate validator key checks at the validator client, remote signer and CSM level
+  - Optionally, upload keystores to a remote signer
 - Manage validator keys:
-  - Find inconsistencies between generated keys, loaded keystores and successfully registered validators
+  - Find inconsistencies between keys registered in the validator client, remote signer and CSM
-  - Rollback inconsistent states
+  - Rollback of inconsistent states
 - Exit validators:
   - Manually, with its public key
   - Automatically, by monitoring the Lido Validator Exit Bus Oracle and actioning exit requests